BlueBrain/Currentscape/README.md

 By putting "pattern": {"use": True} in your config, currentscape will put patterns like stripes or dots on top of your currents, and it will mix colors and patterns so that two successive currents do not have the same pattern or color.
-In the "pattern" key of your config, you can increase the 'density' (frequency) or your patterns, the pattern linewidth, color, etc.
+In the "pattern" key of your config, you can increase the 'density' (frequency) or your patterns, change the pattern linewidth, color, etc.
 You can also change the patterns or the number of different colors to use with the adequate config.

 You could also want to use pattern if you are using a non-qualitative colormap that do not have a lot of distinguishable colors.